How Steve Jobs Transformed the Home

 4. Portable media devices like iPads and iPhones have eroded the importance of the living room, long the focal point of the American household.
 Kitchen tables, backyards, bedrooms, now every room in the house can offer the same comforts as a couch in front of a TV.
 While content providers like Hulu and Netflix have innovated the way we access entertainment, it was Apple’s hardware that made such changes possible.
 In the U.S. an estimated 2 million people have ditched cable in favor of watching TV online, a number that continues to grow.
 In a few more years, we won’t even remember what a TV is anymore.

 5. Few people have advanced the idea of the smart home as Jobs did.
 While other companies were building expensive panel control systems or dishwashers that tweet, Jobs understood that the home of the future would be more about connectivity than hardware.
-By tapping into the smart phone — a device we all carry anyways — and opening it up to app makers, we can simply and easily perform a variety of household tasks from just about anywhere.
+By tapping into the smart phone — a device most people carry anyway — and opening it up to app makers, we can simply and easily perform a variety of household tasks from just about anywhere.
 One single device began replacing the many we previously needed.
 So whether you want to adjust the thermostat, live stream security camera footage, respond to a break-in, or pause a movie, there’s an app for that.